-Please note that medical forms given to the students in September must be completed and returned to the nurse by the end of September.
-This is a Ministry requirement
+Please note that medical forms given to the students in September must be completed and returned to the nurse by September 21st.
+This is a ministry requirement

 28f.
 Accidents and Injuries

 Any injury that occurs at school must be reported to the nurse.
 Injured students will receive first aid from the nurse.
 Parents and the Principal will be contacted, and an Accident Report will be placed in the student's file.